8 Great Spots for Easter Brunch in Memphis

 Neighborhood: Downtown

 Celebrate Easter at Peabody Memphis!
-This lavish meal features yummy appetizers, salads, main dishes, sides, and desserts.
-There will also be bagel, salad, and omelet bars, as well as sushi.
-The price is $108 per adult and$38 per child ages five through 12; Children under the age of four are free.
-You can view the entire menu and make reservations (note you must pay in advance) here.
+This lavish meal features delicious appetizers, salads, main dishes, sides, and desserts.
+There are also waffle, salad, and omelet bars, along with an array of sushi.
+The price is $108 per adult and $38 per child ages 5-12; children under 4 are free.
+You can view the entire menu and make reservations HERE.

 Happy Easter!